 DILANTIN Savings Card*

-The DILANTIN Savings Card was designed to make brand-name DILANTIN more affordable for appropriate patients.† If eligible, you can register for the Card here.
+The DILANTIN Savings Card was designed to make brand-name DILANTIN more affordable for eligible patients.†

 By using the DILANTIN Savings Card, you may: